meeech/github-shush/readme.md

 Obviously, you could deploy to heroku, but the gem needs your github creds, and I have no interest in making a system where I'm responsible for storing your gh creds.
 Which is why I figured just running the gem on localhost.

-But for me, here and now, this gem is enough.
+But for me, my itch is scratched.